lukaszbudnik/migrator/README.md

 }
 ```

-The response is identical to the one of POST /v1/migrations (see above).
+The response is identical to the one of [POST /v1/migrations](#post-v1migrations).
 When adding new tenant only tenant migrations and scripts are applied and only for the newly created tenant.
 That is why `singleMigrations` and `singleScripts` are always 0 and `tenants` is always 1.

+## Request tracing

+migrator uses request tracing via `X-Request-ID` header.
+This header can be used with all requests for tracing and/or auditing purposes.
+If this header is absent migrator will generate one for you.

 # Configuration